-Two ways to enroll in Medicare Part D
+How and When to Enroll in Part D

 While technically Medicare Part D is voluntary, there are some very important reasons why you should seriously consider enrolling.

-- If you fail to enroll in Part D when you first become eligible, and you don’t have other creditable coverage for prescription drugs elsewhere, such as through an employer group health plan or through the VA, you may be subject to paying the Part D penalty.
-This penalty amount depends on how long you waited to enroll in a Part D drug plan.
+If you fail to enroll in Part D during your initial enrollment period (when you first become eligible), may result in a late penalty.
+The penalty is waived if you have had other other creditable coverage for prescription drugs, such as through an employer group health plan.
+If not, then your penalty amount depends on how long you waited to enroll in a plan.

-- More importantly, if you miss your window, you cannot buy a drug plan mid-year.
-So if you develop a serious health condition in March and you need a very expensive medication for it, you would pay the full retail cost of that medication until the next Part D annual election period, which means you would have no coverage until January 1st.
-Remember that you are insuring your body here – and consider the true risks of being uninsured.
+More importantly, if you miss your window, you cannot buy a drug plan mid-year without a special circumstance.
+Imagine if you develop a serious health condition in March and you need a very expensive medication for it.
+You would pay the full retail cost of that medication until the next Part D annual election period.
+This means you would have no coverage until January 1st.
+Remember that you are insuring your body here, which is more important than your car or your home.
+Consider the true risks of being uninsured.

-Sometimes it’s difficult for Medicare beneficiaries to really understand how late enrollment will affect them.
-Here are a few examples designed to show you why you should seriously consider joining a Part D drug plan when you are first eligible.
+Sometimes it’s difficult for Medicare beneficiaries to understand how late enrollment will affect them.
+Here are a few examples to show you why you should consider joining a drug plan when you are first eligible.

-Mr. Brown became eligible for a Part D drug plan in September of 2011, but failed to enroll and had no other creditable drug coverage such as group benefits or VA coverage.
-Finally, during the 2013 annual election period, he enrolled in a Part D drug plan to be effective on January 1, 2013.
-Because he was uncovered for 15 months, his penalty would be calculated by Medicare, but would likely be something like this:
+Mr. Brown became eligible for a Part D drug plan in September of 2018.
+She failed to enroll and had no other creditable drug coverage such as group benefits or VA coverage.
+Finally, during the annual election period, he enrolled in a Part D drug plan to be effective on January 1, 2020.
+Because he was uncovered for 16 months, Medicare will calculate a penalty for him.
+It would likely be something like this:

 Mrs. Miller had been healthy all her life and, at the time of her Medicare eligibility, was taking no medications.
-Against the repeated advice of her insurance agent, she decided to gamble that her good health would continue so she decided not to enroll in Part D.
+Against the repeated advice of her insurance agent, she decided to gamble that her good health would continue.
+She decided not to enroll in a Medicare Part D plan.